-With every business card, shirt, hat and vehicle, you have an opportunity to share your business with your community.
+With every electrician business card, shirt, hat and vehicle, you have an opportunity to share your business with your community.
 Hire a good designer to create a series of logos that can go on display so everyone who sees you working knows exactly who you are.

 Think of creative ways you can use your new logos.
 Put them on pens and coffee cups to give away to customers in drawings.
 Emblazon them on custom hard hats.
-Putting your logo on as many things as possible will build name recognition for your business in your community, so when potential new customers have electrical needs, they’ll think of you.
+Putting your logo and company name on as many things as possible will build name recognition for your business in your community, so when potential new customers have electrical needs, they’ll think of you.

 Your customers are using social media, so why aren’t you?
 This is a great way to engage with current customers and reach new ones.
-And social networks like Facebook and Twitter allow you to pay to “boost” your posts so more potential customers see them.
+And social networks like LinkedIn, Facebook and Twitter allow you to pay to “boost” your posts so more potential customers see them.

 can be powerful marketing tools.
 People in your area who are looking for an electrician will likely include reviews in their search, so make sure you’re on those sites and asking your happy customers to leave you five-star reviews.